alex-lt-kong/network-protocols/00_kafka-commands/3_behind_nat.md

 * Right click the virtual switch just created -> `Internet Protocol Version 4 (TCP/IPv4)` -> `Use the following IP address` -> `IP address: 192.168.137.1` (example) -> `Subnet mask: 255.255.255.0` -> Seems we can leave DNS addresses empty.

-* Install Linux in `Hyper-V` as usual -> sometimes its DHCP works -> if not, you pick an IP in the same network, e.g., `192.168.137.7`
+* Install Linux in `Hyper-V` as usual -> sometimes Linux's DHCP auto-configuration works -> if not, you pick an IP in the same network, e.g., `192.168.137.7`

 ## Port forwarding on Windows Host with `PowerShell`

+* The idea is that you need to expose some Liunx port to the Internet so that other computers can access the service on it.

-* Add a record, the example opens `2222` on Host and redirect the traffic to `22` on Guest.
-Note that this example is selected for a reason, you can check if port forwarding is really working by SSH'ing to the guest system.
+* Add a record, the example opens `2222` on Host and redirects traffic to `22` on Guest.
+Note that this example is selected for a reason--you can check if port forwarding is really working by SSH'ing to the guest system.
 ```
 netsh interface portproxy add v4tov4 listenport=2222 listenaddress=[Host IP] connectport=22 connectaddress=192.168.137.7
 ```